iai-callgrind/iai-callgrind/README.md

 binary_benchmark_group!(
     name = my_exe_group;
     setup = my_setup;
+    // This directory will be copied into the root of the sandbox (as `fixtures`) config = BinaryBenchmarkConfig::default().fixtures(Fixtures::new("benches/fixtures"));
     benchmark = |"my-exe", group: &mut BinaryBenchmarkGroup| setup_my_exe_group(group));

-// Working within a macro can be tedious sometimes so we moved the setup code into
+// Working within a macro can be tedious sometimes so we moved the setup code into this method fn setup_my_exe_group(group: &mut BinaryBenchmarkGroup) {
-// this method
-fn setup_my_exe_group(group: &mut BinaryBenchmarkGroup) {
     group
-        // This directory will be copied into the root of the sandbox (as `fixtures`) .fixtures(Fixtures::new("benches/fixtures"))

         // Setup our first run doing something with our fixture `test1.txt`.
 The
         // id (here `do foo with test1`) of an `Arg` has to be unique within the
         // same group